If you’re a drummer or percussionist looking to get into bongos, well you’ve come to the right place.

 However…I don’t personally know anyone who actually does that.
 So don’t feel like you have to if you’re too lazy.

-If you do want to detune your bongos, make sure to do so in a circular, counterclockwise direction.
+If you do detune them, make sure to do so in a circular, counterclockwise direction.

-But rather than explaining the process with words, check out this very helpful video :
+To see this process in action, check out this very helpful video :

 How to Maintain Your Bongos